Chrzanów: 1918-1945

 In 1940 the German authorities began expropriating Polish families from better houses in the town.
 These were given to German officials, military, policemen and German settlers from Romania.
 The Nazis started removing any Polish traces in the town with particular pettiness.
 Public buildings and shops had all signs written in Polish removed and all streets received German names.
 In 1941 the town itself was renamed Krenau.
 Jewish residents were resettled to a ghetto, created in 1941.
 It was not surrounded by walls, like in other Polish towns, nevertheless the Jews were not allowed to venture outside the ghetto.
-From 1942 Germans started sending Chrzanów's Jews to the death camp in Auschwitz-Birkenau.
+From 1942 the Germans started sending Chrzanów's Jews to the death camp in Auschwitz-Birkenau.
 The last transport of Jews from Chrzanów to Birkenau was organized by the Germans in February 1943.

-On April 29, 1942, the Germans hanged seven Jews in Krzyska Street in Chrzanow.
+On 29 April 1942 the Germans hanged seven Jews in Krzyska Street in Chrzanow.
 The seven Jews were accused of illegally baking bread.
 The victims were Israel Gerstner (bakery owner), Chaim Gerstner, Szymszen Gerstner, Szaja Szpangelet, Fajwel Waloman, Israel Frisz and an unknown man from Olkusz.

 German occupation was terminated on 24 January 1945 when Chrzanów was taken over by Soviet troops of the 1st Ukrainian Front.
 The town escaped serious damage in this last chapter of its war history (about one-fourth of the town was damaged).
 The population decreased by almost half.
 From 30 January 1945 the town was administered first by the Town Council and then by the National Town Council.
 Due to ruthless political methods, local administration was soon seized by the local and incoming communists, although the communists themselves constituted a tiny fraction of the politically active residents.